 Although this is a government-funded course, there is £30 non-refundable administration fee.
 You will need to buy a text book which the tutor will advise you on at the first class.
 You will need a calculator and again the tutor can advise on a good one.
 On the first class please bring pen, pencil, eraser, ruler and paper.
 Later on you will need a protractor, compasses, scientific calculator and the textbook.

 What will the course enable me to achieve?

 You can achieve a GCSE in Maths.
 Students enter on the Foundation level which gives them the possibility of a 5-1 grade (equivalent to C-G).
 Students can be entered for the higher level if appropriate.

 How will I be taught?

 The teaching will be fairly formal but with the emphasis on building on the knowledge you already have.
 As much time as possible is set-aside for discussions and practising new skills in class.

 How will I be assessed?

-There are two GCSE exams in May/June each worth 50% of your overall grade.
+There are three exams in May/June, each being 1 hour 30 minutes.
 We use the Edexcel exam board.

 After completing your GCSE you may like to consider progression to other appropriate courses.
 Please ask for advice and guidance if required.

 Where to go when you get here